-Easily Billy Joel’s best, most consistent album to date, Turnstiles is one of his best albums, period, and it's also notable for being self-produced and for being the first album on which his (now) long serving band played.
+Easily Billy Joel’s best, most consistent album to date, Turnstiles is one of his best albums, period (probably my second favorite), and it's also notable for being self-produced and for being the first album on which his (now) long serving backing band played.
 At a critical juncture of his career after the disappointingly slow sales of Streetlife Serenade, Joel came through with some of his loveliest and most memorable melodies.
 Though bereft of charting hits, a good half of this album is comprised of stage favorites and familiar classic rock radio tracks.
 The soulful, elegant, dreamy piano lounge ballad "New York State Of Mind," one of several odes to his hometown of New York, is perhaps the most notable of these, as it's one of his quintessential songs and has become a much covered standard, as well as something of an unofficial state theme song (after all, how can you not love that smoky sax solo?).
 Also excellent is "Say Goodbye To Hollywood," which borrows the drum track from The Ronettes’ “Be My Baby” and echoes the grandiose ambitions of Phil Spector while lyrically saying goodbye to California as he headed back to his hometown after several years away.
-"Prelude/Angry Young Man" is a stellar showcase for his considerable piano skills (there's a synth solo too) and his ability to write a catchy tune (I also appreciate the song's rhythmic cadences), while the dramatic, theatrical epic "Miami 2017 (Seen the Lights Go Out on Broadway)," which tells the tale of an apocalyptic New York, obviously took on an added resonance after September 11, 2001.
-Elsewhere, the melodic, melancholic “Summer, Highland Falls," also about New York, is an overlooked gem of an album track, while "James" and "I've Loved Those Days" are pretty if sappy ballads; although I acknowledge their faults, I have to admit to having a soft spot for both, especially the latter due to nostalgic reasons as it was my high school's prom song.
-The only real misfire is the funky, reggaefied pop of “All You Wanna Do Is Dance,” which is still catchy but also kinda silly; Joel should leave these types of hybrid pastiches to Paul Simon who does it better.
+"Prelude/Angry Young Man" is a stellar showcase for his considerable piano playing skills (there's a synth solo too) and his ability to write a catchy tune (I also appreciate the song's rhythmic cadences), while the dramatic, theatrical epic "Miami 2017 (Seen the Lights Go Out on Broadway)," which tells the tale of an apocalyptic New York, obviously took on an added resonance after September 11, 2001.
+Elsewhere, the melodic, melancholic “Summer, Highland Falls," also about New York, is an overlooked gem of an album track, while "James" and "I've Loved These Days" are pretty if sappy ballads; although I acknowledge their faults, I have to admit to having a soft spot for both of them, especially the latter due to nostalgic reasons as it was my high school's prom song.
+The only real misfire is the funky, reggaefied pop of “All You Wanna Do Is Dance,” which is still catchy but also kinda silly; Joel should leave these types of hybrid pastiches to Paul Simon who does it much better.
 On the whole, much of this album can be seen as a laid back love letter to Joel’s home state; it's small wonder then that he would always be so heartily embraced by New Yawkers - he was one of us and proud of it.
 Musically the album is very satisfying, lyrically less consistently so but oftentimes quite good as well, and though Turnstiles didn't quite break Billy on mainstream radio, it helped lay the groundwork for the gargantuan success of The Stranger.

 The Stranger (Columbia ’77) Rating: A

 Joel’s breakthrough album, The Stranger transformed Joel from a cult artist into a star.
 Teamed with decorated producer Phil Ramone, the master pop craftsman delivered a tougher, more energetic, and more rocking album than anything he had done previously.
 Containing nine songs, six of which were either hits or became radio mainstays, The Stranger plays like a greatest hits album, and the only major problem I have with it is just how overplayed most of these songs are.
 On the rocking front, “Movin’ Out (Anthony’s Song),” one of several songs here with an Italian flavor, is one of Joel’s toughest and catchiest (with its notable "ack ack ack" vocal hooks) rockers, while “Only The Good Die Young” is arguably even better, boasting an irresistibly upbeat melody along with memorable Catholic church baiting lyrics, not to mention a storming sax solo (I'm a sucker for a good sax solo and this album has loads of 'em).
-On the ballad front, “Just The Way You Are” (the album's biggest hit and a much covered standard) and “She’s Always A Woman” (featuring one of his loveliest vocals) may be sappy "chick songs" (Joel's words, not mine), but they sure are graceful and pretty, even if they became easy targets for punk loving professional critics.
+On the ballad front, “Just The Way You Are” (the album's biggest hit and a much covered standard) and “She’s Always A Woman” (featuring one of his loveliest vocals) may be sappy "chick songs" (Joel's words, not mine), but they sure are graceful and pretty, even if they became easy targets for punk rock loving professional critics.
 Also notable is the title track, a memorable story song about the various masks people wear that starts off with some exquisite, evocative whistling before it kicks into high gear with a tough guitar-driven mid-tempo groove.
 The album's piece de resistance, however, is the epic multi-sectioned masterpiece “Scenes From An Italian Restaurant,” which starts as a slow smoky ballad, builds up to a jaunty piano rocker with a New Orleans flavor that also shows off Joel’s knack for telling stories and creating rhymes, before finally returning to smoky ballad territory again.
-Simply put, this song shows off every side of Joel’s considerable strengths as a melodist (never in question) and lyricist (an area critics have always had harsh attitudes toward), and for my money it's the best single thing Joel ever did.
+Simply put, this song shows off every side of Joel’s considerable strengths as a melodist (never in question) and lyricist (an area critics have always had harsh attitudes toward), and for my money it's the single best thing Joel ever did.
 Anyway, those are the famous songs on the album, but the subtle, classy piano ballad "Vienna" (that's where he tracked down his father who had left him when he was seven) is also something of an overlooked gem a la “Summer, Highland Falls," and I also like the admittedly slight but still quite tuneful “Get It Right The First Time.”
 The gospel flavored ballad “Everybody Has A Dream” provides a satisfying final track before the gorgeous piano/whistling melody of "The Stranger" is again reprised, a nice touch as it brings the album full circle.
 Simply put, there's a reason that this album has gone platinum 10 times over, as it's Billy Joel's best album, period, and the one where even the professional critics (many seemingly his sworn enemies) grudgingly give him his just due.

 52nd Street (Columbia ’78) Rating: B+